Seek Returns logo

 Min

-PM’s Interest Coverage Ratio of 9.53 is in the upper quartile for the Tobacco industry, signifying a strong and healthy capacity to meet its interest payments from operating profits.
+PM’s Interest Coverage Ratio of 11.67 is positioned comfortably within the norm for the Tobacco industry, indicating a standard and healthy capacity to cover its interest payments.

-AVGO vs. PM: A comparison of their Interest Coverage against their respective Semiconductors and Tobacco industry benchmarks.
+AVGO vs. PM: A comparison of their Interest Coverage Ratio (TTM) against their respective Semiconductors & Semiconductor Equipment and Tobacco industry benchmarks.

 Financial Strength at a Glance